The daughter of an immigrant from Odessa, who became the idol of Americans: the famous judge Ruth Ginsburg died in the USA

 Although she became a heroine for many activists, Ruth did not initially consider herself one of them.
 According to her, she fought for the legal rights of women "for personal, selfish reasons."
 And she never expected to go to the Supreme Court.
 In a 1993 New York Times profile, childhood friends recalled Ruth as a girl nicknamed “Kiki,” who knocked out her tooth by twirling clubs while playing on her high school soccer team.

 “She was very shy and didn’t look cocky,” Anne Burckhardt Kittner, a close school friend, told the Times.
-"She never thought she was doing well on exams, but of course she always took them."
+"She never thought she was doing well in the exams, but of course she always took them."

 Ginzburg voted for workers' rights and separation of church and state.
 Her opinions and disagreements have often attracted attention with rude but eloquent explanations of her position.
 Her vehement opposition to Lilly Ledbetter v.
 Goodyear Tire & Rubber Co. in 2007, explicitly called on Congress to relax the statute of limitations for equal pay claims, noting that “a worker will know immediately if a promotion or transfer is denied.
 But pay inequality is often hidden from view. ” Obama signed into law the Lilly Ledbetter Fair Pay Act, named after the plaintiff, in 2009.